PawseySC/vScheduler/README.md

 **Visualisation Scheduler - Pawsey Supercomputing Centre**
 -----------------------------------------------------------

-Apply below *Pres-setup* instruction for client-server code in `main` branch and *Setup* steps for vscheduler in `SQL` branch; `API` version will be developed and added.
+Apply below *Pres-setup* instruction for client-server communication and *Setup* step for vscheduler in `SQL` branch; `API` version to be developed.

 ## Pre-setup

+1. Locate `socket/mgmt*.py` files in management instance and `socket/comp*.py` files in each compute/vis nodes.

-1. Have `socket/server.py` run as a service on management instance; leave ip as blank and set the port.
+2. Have `socket/*server.py` run as a service on management and compute/vis instances; leave ip as blank and set the port.

+e.g. in management (same for compute/vis node):

 Create new service in `/etc/systemd/system/socket-server.service` as below:
 ```